Find Your Perfect Business Degree

 5. Reliance on a single customer

 Some entrepreneurs think that when their business starts making money, they should upgrade their facility immediately.
-Check how your operations are doing and never spend on something you know you can’t afford at the moment.
-Instead of growing your business, you may be grooming it towards failure.
+Check how your operations are doing, and never spend on something you know you can’t afford at the moment.
+Instead of growing your business, you may be grooming it toward failure.

 Others also reward themselves by spending big.
 Avoid these mistakes by sticking to proper budget planning and resisting the urge to spend.
 Chances are, it’s too soon for you to be forming frivolous spending habits.